praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 ###### SyntaxError
  Missing initializer in const declaration because it is a constant type already mentioned and declared.
  Identifier 'a' has already been declared.
+ A syntax error can be thrown when there is an error in the syntax (rules of language).

+#### Runtime Error
 ###### ReferenceError
 When Javascript Engine tries to findout a specific variable inside the memory space and you can't access it.
 Cannot access 'a' before initialization
 c is not defined
+A reference error can be thrown when a variable is used that does not exist or is not in the current scope.

 ###### TypeError
-Assignment to constant variable
+Assignment to constant variable.
+A Type error can be thrown when we try to make an operation on the incorrect data type.

 </details>